rich-junwang/rich-junwang.github.io/content/posts/tech/mcts/index.md

 ### Modeling

+From the above process, we can see that there are two key problems that needs to be addressed in MCTS.
+- First is the node selection.
+How do we select which node to explore.
+Basically this defines how we explore all action space.
+- Second simulation.
+How do we get the current traversal evaluated.

-To keep record of the game tree traversal simulation results, we have to define a few concepts:
+Before answering these question, we first have to keep record of the game tree traversal simulation results.
+We'll need to maintain a few values for each node:

  – $Q(v)$ is total simulation reward is an attribute of a node $v$ and in a simplest form is a sum of simulation results that passed through considered node.